 - 2 large eggs

-- ⅔ cup shredded Parmesan cheese (divided, do not use powdered cheese)
+- ⅔ cup shredded Parmesan cheese (divided)

 - 3 slices bacon

-- 2 cloves jarred minced garlic
+- 2 teaspoons jarred minced garlic

-- 8 ounces boneless chicken (diced)
+- 8 ounces boneless chicken

 - Salt and pepper (to taste)